-Boil the bagels
+Poaching the bagels

 Bake the bagels

-Let cool on the tray for 3 to 5 minutes then transfer to a wire rack to cool further.
+Let cool on the tray for 3 to 5 minutes.
+Then, transfer to a wire rack to cool further.

 Overnight Bagels - The dough can be prepared a day in advance.
 Proof them for an hour on the counter then punch down and let the dough rest in the fridge overnight.
 Overnight proofing is a great way to add flavor to the bagels.
 The next day, let the dough come to room temperature before you shape and boil them.

-Storing Bagels - Bagels are best eaten on the same they are made but they do freeze beautifully.
+Storing Bagels - Bagels are best eaten the same they are made but they do freeze beautifully.
 Cool the baked bagels then place them in a freezer-safe storage bag.
 These can be frozen for up to 3 months.

-Kneading the dough - In the video, I kneaded the dough by hand which takes about 10 to 12 minutes of kneading but you can use an electric stand mixer as well.
+Kneading the dough - In the video, I kneaded the dough by hand which takes about 5 to 6 minutes of kneading but you can use an electric stand mixer as well.

 Bread machine - bagels can be easily made in a bread machine.
 Pour all ingredients in the pan set to dough or manual.
 Start and let the dough run its cycle for about 9 to 10 minutes - continue with the recipe as shown above.